 Once you have signed up to start a creative portfolio via The Clive Davis Institute Slideroom, you may step away and come back at any time, until the final deadline.
 Please make sure that you save your progress after each visit, and do not click to submit until you are 100% sure that you have properly uploaded the required components outlined below.
 Once you click submit, you may no longer edit your creative portfolio.

 Do NOT wait until the last minute to sign up.
 And do NOT wait until the last minute to submit your creative portfolio, in case any technical issues arise.

-If you do have any technical issues with Slideroom, please email them directly at firstname.lastname@example.org.
+If you have any technical issues with Slideroom, please email them directly at firstname.lastname@example.org.

-There are two required steps to successfully completing your application for admission, if you do not complete both components, you will not be considered for admission:
+There are two required steps to successfully complete your application for admission, if you do not complete both components, you will not be considered for admission: